What Is Cost of Revenue? A Complete Breakdown

 Cost of revenue calculation tools.

-If you run a service or software company, the term 'Cost of Goods Sold' (COGS) might not feel quite right.
-You don't have raw materials or factory lines, but you definitely have costs directly tied to serving your customers.
-This is where the Cost of Revenue (CoR) comes in.
-It’s a broader, more inclusive metric that captures the full expense of delivering your value, from server hosting to customer support salaries.
-Understanding what is cost of revenue is essential for any business without a physical product.
-It provides a far more accurate picture of your profitability and operational efficiency.
+If you run a service or software company, the term 'Cost of Goods Sold' probably doesn't quite fit.
+You aren’t shipping physical boxes, but you definitely have expenses tied directly to serving your customers—like server fees, implementation specialists, and support team salaries.
+This is where the cost of revenue comes in.
+It’s a more accurate metric that captures the full expense of delivering your product.
+Understanding what is cost of revenue is essential because it gives you a true, unfiltered look at your company's profitability and operational health.

 HubiFi CTA Button